What Is Kennel Cough?

 Is it something dogs get at a shelter?

 Do they get it when they stay overnight at a kennel when you're on vacation?

 Is there a way to prevent it?

-To get some answers, The Dodo reached out to Dr. Zay Satchu, cofounder and chief veterinary officer at Bond Vet in New York City, to find out more.
+To get some answers, we reached out to Dr. Zay Satchu, cofounder and chief veterinary officer at Bond Vet in New York City, to find out more.

 It can be caused by a variety of different infectious organisms that are transmitted from dog to dog.
 So like a doggy cold!

 According to Dr. Satchu, you’ll probably hear a loud "honking" cough and notice that your pup has some other symptoms you’d associate with a human cold, like:

 Just like with a human cold, your dog can get kennel cough from being in close contact with a dog who has it themselves!
 Think places like doggy day care, boarding, dog parks or even in the elevator of your building.
 It’s also commonly seen in new puppies, especially if they came from a pet store or somewhere where dogs are kept in crowded conditions.

 According to Dr. Satchu, your dog probably just needs some rest, time to heal and, sometimes, oral antibiotics.

 “Depending on the severity, your pet may need oral antibiotics to help treat or prevent pneumonia, which can be a common complication to kennel cough,” Dr. Satchu said.